Can a Virgin use Menstrual Cup?

 How To Insert A Menstrual Cup For The First Time

 If you’re worried about inserting a cup for the first time – you’re not alone!
 It takes most women a little time to get the hang of a new cup – virgin or not.
 Make sure you’ve brushed up on your female anatomy so you’ll know exactly where your cup is going.

-Invest in a high quality, pH balanced personal moisturizer or lubricant to help slide your cup in a little more comfortably, and most importantly – relax.
+Invest in a high quality, pH balanced personal moisturizer or water-based lubricant to help slide your cup in a little more comfortably, and most importantly – relax pelvic muscles.
 It’s perfectly normal to be a little nervous, but just take a deep breath and get comfy.
 Check out our quick start guide for a more detailed guide on cup insertion, and again – if you have any questions, do speak with your doctor.

 It’s Up To You!